 We have highly capable legal staff and associated safeguards through all levels of the enterprise to identify, evaluate, and actively address legal risks.
 Our legal experts review and report on emerging issues and trends that could impact the Company.
-They aim to provide consistent reviews of matters to identify, evaluate, and effectively manage risks associated with pending matters.
+They aim to provide systematic reviews of climate-related matters and timely analysis and advice for the management of identified risks.